zephyrproject-rtos/zephyr/boards/embarcados/esp32s2_franzininho/doc/index.rst

 Overview
 ********

-Franzininho is an educational development board based on ESP32-S2 which is a highly integrated, low-power, single-core Wi-Fi Microcontroller SoC, designed to be secure and cost-effective, with a high performance and a rich set of IO capabilities.
+Franzininho is an educational development board created by the Embarcados team based on ESP32-S2 which is a highly integrated, low-power, single-core Wi-Fi Microcontroller SoC, designed to be secure and cost-effective, with a high performance and a rich set of IO capabilities.
 [1]_

 The features include the following: